 Note: Malt Powder helps in breaking down the starches in the dough, feeds the yeast and helps caramelize (brown) the crust.
 However, it isn’t absolutely necessary so if you don’t have it on hand, it’s OK to skip it.

 • Apricot (or apple, orange, etc.) clear jelly for glazing, warmed

 • Butter, very soft; about a half pound (225g).

-• Brown Sugar: plenty.
+• Brown Sugar: 300g.
 Dark brown is good, golden is alright.

 • Cinnamon: also plenty.
 Visit the bulk section of your favourite store.
 Buying “by the jar” is crazy expensive.
 I used about 18 grams in the batch above.